Collection of rockroses

 Etymology

 The name comes from the genus Cistus, which was given to these plants by Joseph Pitton de Tournefort.
-It is fairly close to the forms used in Greek and Latin antiquity (in ancient Greek, κίσθος, and in Latin, cisthos in Pliny).
-"Ciste" is a Frenchization of the Greek kistos, "box, capsule", which evokes the shape of the fruit.
+It is quite similar to the forms used in ancient Greek and Latin (in ancient Greek, κίσθος, and in Latin, cisthos in Pliny).
+"Ciste" is the French version of the Greek kistos, "box, capsule," which evokes the shape of the fruit.

 Features

-They are shrubs, herbaceous plants, hairy or hairy, perennial or annual, with simple, often opposite leaves, solitary or cyme-shaped flowers with 5 free petals, found in temperate to subtropical regions, especially around the Mediterranean basin.
+They are shrubs, herbaceous plants, hairy or furry, perennial or annual, with simple leaves that are often opposite, with solitary flowers or in cymes, with 5 free petals, found in temperate to subtropical regions, especially around the Mediterranean basin.

 • Cistus are Mediterranean shrubs,